ggonnella/prenacs/docs/usage.md

 the entity IDs.
 The following columns contains the information messages returned by the plugin.
 Each entity attribute computation can generate zero, one or multiple lines.

+## Running on a Slurm cluster

+The computation can be run on a computer cluster managed by Slurm.
+For this to work the ``prenacs-batch-compute`` script must be called with the option ``--mode slurm``.

+TO BE POLISHED: (also: these options do not exist yet)

+The user must provide, using the option ``--slurm-submitter <PATH_TO_SCRIPT>`` (TODO: maybe use a nicer name for this option) the path to a Bash script which is passed to ``sbatch``...
+An example is given in the library source code ``prenacs/NAME_FORGOTTEN.sh``.

+In these case, further options are available: ``--slurm-outdir`` and ``--slurm-tmpdir`` are used, respectively, to set the directory where the output of the single tasks is stored, and the temporary directory used to store the temporary files necessary to pass information to the array job.

+ADD MORE DOCUMENTATION HERE...

 ### Input entities provided as a set of identifiers